biglovisa/creact/README.md

 ```
   filterSkills(value) {
     console.log("about to filter");
-    debugger;
   },
 ```
 We will add the functionality of filtering in the above filterSkills(value) function.
 But first, let's wire it all together and make sure that when the user changes the select dropdown, this filterSkills function is invoked.
 <br>

 Let's add an onChange event to our select input that will call the updateFilter function.
 In order to accomplish that we must bind the object 'this' to our function call.

-_filter_selects.js.jsx
+In this case, the 'this' object refers to the `SelectFilter` component.
+This is important because if we did not bind 'this', when we get into the updateFilter function call we would not be able to call `this.state` or `this.props` since in that case, this would refer to the function `updateFilter`, not the component `SelectFilter`.
+That is a lot of this's and thats and for what its worth, this is probably the toughest part of React!

+_select_filter.js.jsx
 ```
 render (){
     return(